We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

 18. Grapefruit Can Play a Vital Role in Promoting Healthy Pregnancy

-Getting Vitamin C while pregnant is important, but grapefruit does a little bit more to promote a healthy pregnancy.
+Getting Vitamin C while pregnant is essential, but grapefruit does a little bit more to promote a healthy pregnancy.

 Besides all the previously mentioned benefits, grapefruit can also help pregnant women keep their biotin levels up .

 Many pregnant women suffer from biotin deficiencies.
-This can cause a number of problems for both mother and child .
+It can cause some problems for both mother and child .

 19. Stress Reliever and Lowers Blood Pressure

 It does this by blocking calcium from getting into your arteries.
-This can prevent or help with hypertension, blood pressure, stress, and various other issues tied to these conditions .
+It can prevent or help with hypertension, blood pressure, stress, and various other issues tied to these conditions .

 20. Grapefruit Can Help Prevent Macular Degeneration and Promote Eye Health